sayan0506/SETI-Radio-Astronomy-Data-Classification-Using-CNN-Based-Model/README.md

 The Convolution Neural Network model has been trained from scratch using Tensorflow, Keras as backend.
 By the end of the training the CNN can be used for classifictaion of that radio astronomy data.

-The entire data pre-processing, model training and implementation can be found in the python notebook [**code**](https://github.com/sayan0506/SETI-radio-signal-classification-using-CNN-based-model/blob/master/SETI_radio_signal_classification_using_CNN.ipynb).
+The details of entire data pre-processing, model training and implementation can be found in the python notebook [**code**](https://github.com/sayan0506/SETI-radio-signal-classification-using-CNN-based-model/blob/master/SETI_radio_signal_classification_using_CNN.ipynb).
 The notebook was implemented in [Google Collab](https://colab.research.google.com/).

 The trained model parameters can be found in [Weights](https://github.com/sayan0506/SETI-Radio-Astronomy-Data-Classification-Using-CNN-Based-Model/tree/master/Weights_file).